This article is part of the “Fulfillment Series,” which comprises of 3 articles. Read part 2 and part 3 for more information.

 But aren’t some adversities so awful that anybody would lose hope?

-Hopeful Despite All Odds
+Find Hope Despite All Odds

 History shows us countless examples of people who faced such tremendous adversity that they had every reason to lose hope and quit – but they didn’t.
 For example, in spite of 27 years of solitary confinement and excessive harassment in prison, Nelson Mandela never lost hope for an end to apartheid and a free, democratic South Africa.
 A more recent example is the world’s youngest Nobel Peace laureate, Malala Yousafzai.
 Malala was shot in the head for going to school and then speaking out on behalf of girls’ education in her home country of Pakistan, where the local Taliban banned girls from attending school.
 Despite a near fatal injury, Malala rose above her pain and continues to advocate for girls’ education around the world.